 During the Experience Day, you will receive more information about the European Law School programme and Problem-Based Learning (PBL).
-You will experience what it is like to be a law student and participate in a tutorial group.
-Guided by a tutor, you will work on a case.
-This will allow you to get familiar with the educational system and the study material.
+You will experience what it is like to be a law student and actively participate in a tutorial group where you will work on a case.

 Meet Michela, our student ambassador for the bachelor European Law School.
 On her Instagram account she shares her personal experiences with her study programme and (student) life in Maastricht.
 Follow her to get a sneak peek of your possible future!